plone/plone.restapi/docs/source/endpoints/navroot.md

     :request: ../../../src/plone/restapi/tests/http-examples/navroot_standard_site_get.req
 ```

-The response will contain the navigation root information with the site :
+The response will contain the navigation root information with the site:

 ```{literalinclude} ../../../src/plone/restapi/tests/http-examples/navroot_standard_site_get.resp
 :language: http
 ```

-In a multilingual site (where the language root folders are naviation root objects), the endpoint will work in a similar way.
+In a multilingual site (where the language root folders are navigation root objects), the endpoint will work in a similar way.

-If you request the `@navroot` of a given content type in the site, it will return the following.
+If you request the `@navroot` of a given content type in the site:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests